-Despite a further year of difficult conditions in world stock markets, the value of the Scheme's assets fell only marginally over 2011.
-The damage to the funding position has come from an increase of over £50 million in the value of the Scheme's liabilities.
+Despite a further year of difficult conditions in world stock markets, the value of the Scheme's assets fell only a little over 2011.
+The damage to the funding position has come from an increase of approximately £2.4 million in the value of the Scheme's liabilities.
 The reason for this is that one of the key factors used in calculating the value of the Scheme's liabilities is the yield on British Government bonds ('gilts').
 Gilt yields fall as the price of gilts rises and lower yields mean higher liabilities.